xolvio/chimp/README.md

 ## Using Meteor?

 Chimp comes with first-grade Meteor support out-of-the-box, including hot-deploy detection that runs specs after your Meteor client or server restart.

+Be sure to checkout our [Automated Testing Best Practices](https://github.com/xolvio/automated-testing-best-practices) repository which is written using Meteor.

 ### Usage